How to manage Tenant arrears

 Week Two arrears

-If you still have not received the rent and fourteen days after the first missed rental payment, the second letter and phone call are now due to find out what the problem is so this time you need to be firmer but remember you can only contact the tenant on a reasonable basis and times so no more then every 2-3 days if you do not get a reply or response from the tenant.
+If you still have not received the rent fourteen days after the first missed rental payment, the second letter and phone call are now due to find out what the problem is.
+So this time, you need to be firmer.
+However, remember you can only contact the tenant on a reasonable basis and at reasonable times, so no more than every 2-3 days if you do not get a reply or response from the tenant.

 Week Three arrears